FeignClaims/cmake_starter_template/README.md

 It includes:

 - a basic example on how to manage dependencies using conan and use it simply
-- a example github action testing working on Linux/MacOS/Windows
+- an example github action testing working on Linux/MacOS/Windows
 - examples for testing using [boost-ext/ut](https://github.com/boost-ext/ut)

 It requires: